farshaddavoudi/ExcelWizard/README.md

 [![NuGet Version](https://img.shields.io/nuget/v/ExcelWizard.svg?style=flat)](https://www.nuget.org/packages/ExcelWizard/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://raw.githubusercontent.com/farshaddavoudi/ExcelWizard/master/LICENSE)

-Using ExcelWizard, you can easily generate Excel file in a very simple and straightforward way.
+Using ExcelWizard, you can easily generate Excel file in a very simple and straightforward way, even without any previous Excel knowledge.
 In addition, make the generated Excel file directly downloadable from Browser without any hassle in case of using Blazor application.
 The package is a wrapper for ClosedXML and BlazorFileDownload packages.

 # How to Use
 1. You can install the package via the nuget package manager just search for *ExcelWizard*.
 You can also install via powershell using the following command.